vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-prometheus.md

 ---
-title: "Gathering Metrics from Spring Boot on Kubernetes with Prometheus and Grafana"
+title: Gathering Metrics from Spring Boot on Kubernetes with Prometheus and Grafana
-metaTitle: "Gather Metrics with Spring Boot using Prometheus & Grafana"
+metaTitle: Gather Metrics with Spring Boot using Prometheus & Grafana
-linkTitle: "Prometheus and Grafana"
+linkTitle: Prometheus and Grafana
-parent: "Spring Boot"
+parent: Spring Boot
 description: Discover how to gather both standard and custom metrics from Spring Boot using Prometheus and visualize them in Grafana.
 weight: 5
 topics:
 - Spring